jsit/sass-type-aid/README.md

 ## Font size

 When setting font sizes, use the `rhythm-font-size` mixin, passing a unitless parameter that will increase the font size that number of steps on the modular scale.
+The `line-height` will also be set to an amount (not smaller than `$min-line-height` that maintains vertical rhythm.
 For instance:

 **Input**
 ```scss